WillemB2104/ENIGMA-PD/README.md

 These scripts are intended for the batch processing of multiple linear mixed effect models.

-Adapted from the work of Max Laansma (ENIGMA-Parkinson's Disorder Working Group) and existing ENIGMA scripts for multiple linear models see: https://github.com/ENIGMA-git/ENIGMADiseaseWorkingGroupStats
+Adapted from the work of Max Laansma (ENIGMA-Parkinson's Disorder working group) and existing ENIGMA scripts for multiple linear models see: https://github.com/ENIGMA-git/ENIGMADiseaseWorkingGroupStats